jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 If we expect that a lectin can release a glycan and immeditialy bind another, a low value of  MAX_FRAME_GAP is required.

-Proposed value for MAX_FRAME_GAP is 1 frame and for GAP_CLOSING_MAX_DISTANCE 0.5 μm (which is equal to the expected radius of the spots).
+The suggested value for MAX_FRAME_GAP is 1 frame and for GAP_CLOSING_MAX_DISTANCE 0.5 micrometerm (which is equal to the expected radius of the spots).

 ### Track Splitting
 Gap splitting concerns the ability for a track to split into two or more tracks during tracking.
 This commonly used in scenarios like Cell division: when a single cell divides into two daughter cells and branching motion (when a particle splits into multiple trajectories).
 For the GlycoPaint application this is not relevant and ALLOW_TRACK_SPLITTING is set to False.